 How DNA Made a Family Out of Strangers My mom was adopted from an unwed mother’s home in Seattle, Washington.
 Come learn how we were able to use a combination of genetic and genealogical tools to connect with our biological family, and how it has affected our lives.
 Leave with concrete ideas on how to apply these same methods to your own personal genetic genealogy endeavors, whether you are looking for your father, or your 3X Great Grandfather.

-Genetic Genealogy: A Get To Know You Guide Three kinds of DNA tests, five testing companies, and many different outcomes.
+Three DNA Tests = Three Times the Fun Three kinds of DNA tests, five testing companies, and many different outcomes.
 Learn the basics and leave with confidence in this new area of research.

 YDNA and MtDNA